Reasons Why New Parents Have No Sex

 Obviously, there will be some obstacles to hot sex right after delivery.
 No one will question that, but why is it hard to get intimate after the arrival of a new baby?
 Here is a list of reasons.

 Need we say more?
 Some mothers don’t feel as confident about their bodies after going through the tremendous changes after pregnancy and childbirth.
 So feeling sexy and getting in the mood is the last thing on a woman’s mind.
 The male partner should be sensitive about this.

 New parents are really burnt out and spent with sleepless nights and after childbirth, a woman’s hormones have gone whack, so secretions down there may be lacking.
 Nursing could either satisfy or decrease the need for sex.

 Fear, pain and lack of privacy

-The above are pretty self-explanatory.
-Healing is needed after the labour and there is always fear of the unknown, especially if it is the first childbirth.
+The above is pretty self-explanatory.
+Healing is needed after the labour and there is always the fear of the unknown, especially if it is the first childbirth.
 With the new baby, there is hardly any alone time to get naughty—so sexy time is difficult.